jonmenard/mlCarDetector/README.md

 ***About***

-Implements the model trained using https://github.com/jonmenard/Car-Detection-In-Images and deployed the model
+Implements the model trained using https://github.com/jonmenard/Car-Detection-In-Images and deployed the model <br>
+<sub><sup>* This model is trained using a dataset of only 40,000 images.
+Work is currently in progress to expand the dataset and create a more accurate model</sup></sub>

 ***Deploy***